Routines, Products, and Supplements for MaddHealthy Hair

 • Chronic stress - When the body is in a chronic fight or flight state, (aka: “running from the tiger”) it will only prioritize vital functions for survival.
 Hair growth is not an essential function that keeps you alive, so it will be one of the first things to go if your cortisol levels are constantly high.

 • Poor diet - nutrient deficiencies like iron, zinc, niacin, folate, + more are needed for optimal hair growth.
 Without these, growth can stop altogether and lead to thinning hair.
-If you’re concerned about possible mineral deficiencies, an HTMA (Hair Tissue Mineral Analysis) can give you a closer look!
+If you’re concerned about possible mineral deficiencies, our testing included in the MHM program like HTMA (Hair Tissue Mineral Analysis) can give you a closer look!

 Being patient + consistent with your habits will be key for your hair growth journey. ❤️